 Yes, the men can be leery.
 Yes, the crowds and chaos is no where near a trip to the Bali or Tokyo, but I can wholeheartedly tell you that a trip to India will challenge your senses and make you want to believe that it is possible to experience hopelessness, pain, longing, wander and triumph in the same breath.
 With a few general street smarts, the good can outweigh your bad experiences in India.

 I craved for mountains, solitude, the everyday fun and seeing India from a different side.
 One that was far from the usual India trips my family had brought me to as a child - I didn’t want to be ferried in private taxis and taken to the fancy Taj Hotel.

 I wanted to ferociously inhabit the nooks and crannies of India’s streets, taste the local curries just like a local and see the majestic massifs without bursting my budget.
-There is magic when you travel solo to India on a trip that is far from the usual cities and the cliche Golden Triangle.
+There is magic when you travel solo on a backpacking trip to India that is far from the usual cities and the cliche Golden Triangle.
 Spending time in the Northern India stretches overlooking gorgeous views of the rivers and valleys made me realise the rampant misconception I had about all of India.

-Here’s a photo-journey to inspire you to visit India on a solo trip and tips and tricks on how to travel alone in India.
+Here’s a photo-journey to inspire you to visit India on a solo trip and tips to travel in India and how to travel alone.